tarantool/grafana-dashboard/doc/monitoring/grafana_dashboard.rst

 Troubleshooting
 -------------------------------------------------------------------------------

-If there are no data on the graphs, make sure that you have set up datasource and picked job/measurement correctly.
+If there are no data on the graphs, make sure that you picked datasource and job/measurement correctly.

+If there are no data on the graphs, make sure that you have ``info`` group of Tarantool metrics (in particular, ``tnt_info_uptime``).

 If some Prometheus graphs show no data because of ``parse error: missing unit character in duration``, ensure that you use Grafana 7.2 or newer.